Lace Bugs: What Are They And How To Get Rid Of Them

 #2 – Prune vigorously and dispose of the cut leaves properly.
 After washing down your plants, cut off damaged leaves and seal them up in a plastic bag to be taken away with the trash.

 #3 – Rake up debris, leaves, and old mulch from beneath affected plants and dispose of it properly.
-Replace it with a sterile commercial mulch or with mulch not made from a type of plant that attracts lace bugs.
+Replace it with sterile commercial mulch or mulch not made from a plant that attracts lace bugs.

 #4 – Choose plants that will do well in your location.
-While it may be tempting to plant unusual and exotic types of plants, this is really asking for lace bug problems.
+While it may be tempting to plant unusual and exotic plant types, this is asking for lace bug problems.

-Healthy, hardy, native, and naturalized plants that thrive with ease in your conditions are far more likely to fight off lace bugs.
+Healthy, hardy, native, and naturalized plants that easily thrive in your conditions are far more likely to fight off lace bugs.

 #5 – Cull out poor-performing plants and replace them with hardier varieties.

-#6 – If you have plants severely affected last spring, between the months of December and February, keep the ground beneath them bare and clean.
+#6 – If you have plants severely affected last spring, between December and February, keep the ground beneath them bare and clean.

 Rake up leaves, debris, and mulch and cultivate the soil several times during these late winter months.
 This will expose and kill any eggs, nymphs, or adults lurking in the soil.